War of the Bavarian Succession: Contenders

-Heir
+The Heir

-The Sulzbach branch of the Wittelsbach family inherited the Duchy of Bavaria.
+The Sulzbach branch of the Wittelsbach family inherited the Electorate of Bavaria.
 In this line, the 55-year-old Charles IV Theodore, the Duke of Berg-Jülich, held the first claim.
 Unfortunately for Charles Theodore, he was already the Elector Palatine.
 By the terms of the 1648 Peace of Westphalia, he had to cede the Palatine electorate to his own heir before he could claim the Bavarian electorate.
 He was not eager to do so, even though Bavaria was larger and more important.
 He preferred living in the Palatinate, with its salubrious climate and compatible social scene.
 He patronized the arts, and had developed in Mannheim, his capital city, an array of theaters and museums at tremendous cost to his subjects.
 He hosted Voltaire at one of his many palaces.
 During the visit, he had enticed Voltaire's secretary, the Florentine noble Cosimo Alessandro Collini (1727–1806), into his own employment, considered a coup in some of the Enlightenment circles.
 Thomas Carlyle referred to Charles Theodore as a "poor idle creature, of purely egoistical, ornamental, dilettante nature; sunk in theatricals, [and] bastard children".
 The French foreign minister Vergennes, who knew him, described Charles Theodore's foibles more forcefully: